dskemp/courtdata/content/cases/ot2017/16-1454/index.md

 - "Malcolm L. Stewart"
 - "Evan R. Chesler"
 roles:
-- "State Solicitor of Ohio, on behalf of the Petitioners and the State Respondents in support"
+- "Solicitor General of Ohio, on behalf of the Petitioners and the State Respondents in support"
-- "Deputy Solicitor General, Department of Justice, on behalf of the Respondent United States, in support of the Petitioners"
+- "Deputy Solicitor General, on behalf of the Respondent United States, in support of the Petitioners"
 - "on behalf of the Respondents"
 tags:
 topics: